SUNET/cnaas-nms/docs/reporef/index.rst

 Keys for interfaces.yml or interfaces_<model>.yml:

-* interfaces:

-  * List
+* interfaces: List of dicctionaries with keys:

   * name: Interface name, like "Ethernet1"
   * ifclass: Interface class, one of: downlink, uplink, custom
-    * config: Raw CLI config used in case "custom" ifclass was selected
+  * config: Optional.
+Raw CLI config used in case "custom" ifclass was selected

 etc
 ---